My first month can be summed up in a few simple numbers:

 After 13 days of working here and staring to feel quite settled Jason turned round to me and asked how I would feel about going to Copenhagen as the team wanted extra design support on-site at one of our biggest events of the year.
-Half of me overflowing with excitement the other terrified at the idea of going out the country with no real idea of what would happen, I said yes and went home to make sure I had an in date passport and clean underwear.
+Half of me overflowing with excitement the other terrified at the idea of going out the country with no real idea of what would happen, I said yes and went home to make sure I had an up-to-date passport and clean underwear.

-So without boring you with every detail it turns out the event was a huge success and it seems everything I was terrified about, I had no need to be.
-I was surrounded by a great team who made my first overseas working experience so much fun, and so educational I had no idea how much work went into these big events.
-I knew it had been hard work but I didn’t realise how hard until I got home on Wednesday night and slept for 10 hours.
+So without boring you with every detail, it turns out the event was a huge success and it seems everything I was terrified about, I had no need to be.
+I was surrounded by a great team who made my first overseas working experience so much fun, and so educational – I had no idea how much work went into these big events.
+I knew it had been hard work, but I didn’t realise how hard until I got home on Wednesday night and slept for 10 hours.
 Good thing I had Thursday off really.